adriansteffan/reactive/template/README.md

 Run the app in the development mode with

 ```
-npm run dev
+npm run dev:all
 ```
-in the `frontend` directory.
+in the root directory.

 By default, open [http://localhost:5173](http://localhost:5173) to view it in the browser.
 The page will reload if you make edits.